-Recent versions of Delphi have begun implementing support for Generic Constraints., and the basic syntax for declaring and using them – via type parameters in angle brackets – is the same in Oxygene and Delphi.
-Unfortunately, while Delphi borrowed the basic syntax from Oxygene, which brought it to the Pascal landscape first, Embarcadero chose to use a different syntax for declaring
+Recent versions of Delphi have begun implementing support for Generics, and the basic syntax for declaring and using them – via type parameters in angle brackets – is the same in Oxygene and Delphi.
+Unfortunately, while Delphi borrowed the basic syntax from Oxygene, which brought it to the Pascal landscape first, Embarcadero chose to use a different syntax for declaring Generic Constraints.

 Oxygene uses the keyword and a rich syntax for declaring the various